Legalization of non-medical cannabis in the United States: Advocacy

 Mike Gravel, a former U.S. senator from Alaska and 2008 presidential candidate, responded to a caller on a C-SPAN program asking about cannabis and the drug war, he stated "That one is real simple, I would legalize marijuana.
 You should be able to buy that at a liquor store."

 Dennis Kucinich, a U.S. representative from Ohio and 2008 presidential candidate, has been an advocate of cannabis legalization.
 During Kucinich's 2004 presidential campaign, the following was posted on Kucinich's official campaign web site.

+The issue of marijuana legalization has come up in the 2024 United States presidential election.
+Independent 2024 presidential candidate and environmental lawyer Robert F. Kennedy Jr. has supported legalizing marijuana as a method to combat drug addiction.
+Republican presidential candidate and Florida Governor Ron DeSantis, however, said he "would not legalize" marijuana as President of the United States, claiming that marijuana is "killing this country".
+Nikki Haley, another Republican presidential candidate and former U.S. Ambassador to the U.N., insisted that marijuana legalization is a states' rights issue.

-Some members of religious organizations, even while not necessarily being in favor of marijuana consumption, have also spoken in favor of reform, due to medical reasons, or the social costs of enforcement and incarceration.
+Some members of religious organizations, even while not necessarily being in favor of marijuana consumption, have also spoken in favor of reform, for medical reasons, or the social costs of enforcement and incarceration.
 For instance, Revered Samuel Rodriguez of National Hispanic Christian Leadership Conferences stated that "laws that prohibit marijuana affect the minorities significantly and hence should be reconsidered."
 Religious groups uphold that marijuana does not harm as much as alcohol does and thus legalizing it for medicinal usage would not be harmful to the economy.

 In 1974 Dr Robert DuPont began to publicly support decriminalization of cannabis, seeing cannabis as a health problem.
 But when DuPont left government he changed his mind and declared that "decriminalization is a bad idea".
 Robert DuPont is still an active opponent of decriminalization of cannabis.